 - The team members work independently to create a list of possible reasons for each failure.

-- Example reasons would be funding removed, stakeholders not answering questioning.
+- Example reasons would be funding removed, and stakeholders not answering questioning.

 Consolidate the list